Part II Context Engineering

 and the same reading list into a long free-form prompt.

 This approach guarantees drift.
 Reused workflow never becomes an artifact, and task-specific facts are mixed together with generic process instructions.
+It also mistakes MCP access for repo source of truth.

 Keep planning in `sample-repo/.agents/skills/issue-to-plan/SKILL.md`.